-Each of our lives is a story; and right now, your story is filled with the pain that comes when we
+Each of our lives is a story; and right now, your story is filled with the pain that comes when we experience sexual betrayal.

 This group uses the workbook Journey to Healing and Joy – A Workbook for Partners of Sexual Addicts written by Marsha Means as a supplement to a book she wrote with Barbara Steffens, Your Sexually Addicted Spouse.

-don’t really serve us on this journey – even if we are, because it’s trauma that we’re healing
+don’t really serve us on this journey – even if we are, because it’s trauma that we’re healing from.

 In the safe community of this group, you will